ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 For Raiden to find out that he was not in fact a legendary mercenary, but rather a clueless puppet that helped enslave the world, is bad enough.

-However, it is when the AI offers the more ideal fiction to Raiden that he is "simply the best", that the insult has its greatest effect.
+However, it is when the AI offers the more ideal fiction to Raiden that he is “simply the best”, that the insult has its greatest effect.

 Raiden cringes and holds back a scream because he sees the truth inherent in the AI’s argument.